top of page

 Recent Lab News:

 • Andrew Gaier has been selected by the Division of Science at CCNY to receive a Bernard B. Levine Graduate Fellowship in Science and Mathematics.
+This fellowship will support Andrew through his second year of his doctorate.

-didactic guide of assumptions, problems, and recommendations"
+didactic guide of assumptions, problems, and recommendations".
+The first author is lab alum Mariano Soley-Guardia.

 • The lab welcomes back collaborator Lazaro Guevera for a week of research on the effects of climate change and landscape connectivity on Mexican shrews!